 The mission of Actively Moving Forward is to support young adults grieving the illness or death of a loved one.
 We accomplish this with Actively Moving Forward campus chapters, which consist of a support group where bereaved students can relate to peers also facing the unique challenges of grief during their young adult years.
 In addition, each chapter service group, open to the entire campus community, helps raise awareness and funds for causes important to chapter members.
 We also support non-collegiate young adults by creating a wealth of virtual information, programming, and community.

-HealGrief continues to honor the founding AMF Board members, as well as those members instrumental in the development and execution of the program and agency’s mission.
-For a full list of current leadership, click here.
+HealGrief continues to honor Students of AMF’s founding members, as well as those members instrumental in the development and execution of the agency’s mission and programs.

-Benjamin Chesson, Co-Founder & Board Chair, National Students of AMF Support Network
+Benjamin Chesson, Co-Founder & past Board Chair, National Students of AMF Support Network

 Benjamin is the co-founder of National Students of AMF.
 He was primarily responsible for transforming the support network into a national, 501(c)3 tax-exempt nonprofit organization.
 Ben also founded the second chapter of Students of AMF while at the University of North Carolina at Chapel Hill.

 Through his friendship with David Fajgenbaum, Ben knew Anne Marie Fajgenbaum very well.
 Her heroic battle with cancer inspired him to honor her by helping students to cope with similar losses.
 In the summer of 2005, Ben took on the duties of director of outreach to help make Students of AMF reproducible on other campuses.
 Later, he used a Kauffman Grant from UNC to incorporate the organization and then took on all business and legal responsibilities.
-Today, Ben remains active as the secretary of the board of directors and member of the board’s Finance Committee.
+Today, Ben remains active as a member of HealGrief’s board of directors.

 Benjamin received his J.D. from Wake Forest University School of Law, where he was an editor for the Wake Forest Law Review.
 He earned his B.A. in political science and B.A. in public policy analysis, with a legal concentration, from UNC.
 While there, Ben was inducted into the Order of the Old Well, which recognizes students and faculty members of high character who have demonstrated outstanding humanitarian service and whose service has gone uncompensated and unrewarded.